-Furthermore, there is the citizenship by residence, that is, people who have lived legally in Spain for a specific required amount of time.
-The basic rule is that foreigners who have spent 10 years uninterruptedly in Spain get a nationality and so become Spanish citizens.
-The disadvantage is that they need to deny their original nationality unless they are originated from Andorra, Portugal, Equatorial Guinea, the Philippines or from a country of Latin America as they will have a dual citizenship.
+Furthermore, if people have lived in Spain for 10 years without interruption, they can become Spanish citizens.
+But, they need to deny their original nationality.
+Exceptions are those originated from Andorra, Portugal, Equatorial Guinea, the Philippines or from a Latin American country.
+Those people have have a dual citizenship.

 To get a Spanish citizenship some documents need to be prepared and two exams need to be passed.
-Initially, the identification is important, that is, people must have a completed passport and NIE.
-Also, the current residence permit, a birth certificate, criminal record, a marriage certificate -if it is the case of a citizenship by marriage-.
-The certificate which shows that the exams were passed, DELE A2 and CCSE, the document which proves that the corresponding fee of 100 euros was paid and a proof that the person possess sufficient economic means are important as well.
-Also, the birth certificate of any children if they probably need to get citizenship by option in the future.
+Initially, identification with a passport and NIE is required.
+Additionally, a current residence permit, a birth certificate, criminal record, and marriage certificate (for citizenship by marriage).
+Also, the certificate of the exams, DELE A2 and CCSE.
+Finally, proof of the fee payment of 100 euros and proof of sufficient economic means.

-After preparing those documentation, the application can be submitted in person at the Civil Registry or can be done online which is faster.
-After the response, an appointment for the pledge of allegiance should be arranged and the next step is the acquisition of a passport and DNI from a police station.
-Most of the times the nationality processing time takes about two to three years.
+The application with all documentation can be submitted at the Civil Registry or online.
+Afterward, an appointment for the pledge of allegiance is made.
+Then, the passport and DNI can be acquired from a police station.
+The processing time is about two to three years.